-Parmentier, who helped to popularize potatoes in France, felt in 1780 that Marrons would be a good source to manufacture sugar from, but Napoleon chose instead to back research into sugar beets.
+Parmentier, who helped to popularize potatoes in France, felt in 1780 that marrons would be a promising source to manufacture sugar from, but Napoleon chose instead to back research into sugar beets.

 Literature & Lore

 The French word “châtaigne” comes from castanea.
-Very often, when you see an “â” in French, there used to be an “as” in the word.
+Very often, when you see an “â” in French, there used to the letters “as” in the word.
 Think of château and castle.